-Fostering is a lesson in selflessness—taking in an animal and loving it as your own (knowing that in the end, you won't get to keep it is a selfless thing to do).
+Fostering is a lesson in selflessness—taking in an animal and loving it as your own (knowing that in the end you won't get to keep it is a selfless thing to do).
 You go into knowing that your heart is going to hurt in the end.
-First, it will hurt, but then when the adopters send you pictures and updates, you will be proud of what you did for the dog.
+It will hurt at first, but then when the adopters send you pictures and updates, you will be proud of what you did for the dog.
 You will also be proud that you let him move on to a home that loves him as much as you.

 The Cure for a Foster's Broken Heart